jenkinsci/jenkinsfile-runner/README.md

 You can build your customized Jenkinsfile Runner image using the Vanilla Dockerfile included in this repository or [with Custom WAR Packager](https://jenkins.io/blog/2018/10/16/custom-war-packager/#jenkinsfile-runner-packaging)

 ### Execution
-Once Docker image is built, Jenkinsfile Runner can be launched simply as...
+Once the Docker image is built, Jenkinsfile Runner can be launched simply as...

 ```
     docker run --rm -v $(shell pwd)/Jenkinsfile:/workspace/Jenkinsfile ${JENKINSFILE_RUNNER_IMAGE}